CID (Indian TV series): Other initiatives

-On 7 July 2006, a nationwide talent hunt show called Operation Talaash was launched in search of a new officer to join the CID team.
+On 7 July 2006, a nationwide talent hunt by Sony India. called Operation Talaash was launched in search of a new officer to join the CID team.
 This concluded on 1 September 2006, with Vivek V. Mashru being chosen to play Sub-Inspector Vivek.
 Sony Entertainment Television had launched CID: Gallantry Awards, an initiative to encourage and honour acts of bravery in society on 26 January 2010 Republic Day.
 The second edition of this initiative was aired on 23 January 2011.
 The third and fourth editions were aired on 1 April 2012 and 14 April 2013 respectively.
 On 10 July 2015; Sony TV announced the Shaatir Lekhak Contest, in which 3 incomplete stories and clues were presented.
 Contestants were required to complete any one story out of three.
 The contest ended on 26 July 2015.
 The winning story appeared in episodes and prizes were also given to the winner.
 From the total entries, 3 winners were selected, one for each story.
 The result for the winners were declared during one of the episodes of CID prior to 1 September 2015.